 The Shepparton Residential Land Supply & Demand Assessment September 2019 has identified a shortage of residential zoned land in Tatura, and concluded that additional residential land supply must be realised in the short-term.

-Council has allocated funding in 2020/2021 to commence planning and investigation works for the Tatura Structure Plan.
-This work must be completed before any additional land can be zoned for residential purposes.
+Council allocated funding in the 2020/2021 and 2021/2022 financial years to progress planning and investigation works for the Tatura Growth Areas Structure Plan.
+This work must be completed before any additional land can be rezoned for residential purposes.
 The structure plan will guide the future development of all land yet-to-be-rezoned for residential purposes and it will identify all infrastructure required to support the future development of the land.

-Council prepared three draft background reports; the Traffic Impact Assessment, an Integrated Water Management Plan and an Ecological Assessment.
+Council prepared three initial draft background reports; the Traffic Impact Assessment, an Integrated Water Management Plan and an Ecological Assessment.
 These reports will be used to determine the level of traffic and stormwater drainage infrastructure that will be required to support any future residential development of the land.